scipp/scipp/doc/design.md

 It is currently unclear whether this library should be kept as a separate repository or be included as a new module in the Mantid repository.
 - The advantage of inclusion is the automatic use of the build server and deployment infrastructure.
 - The disadvantage is a potential coupling of versioning, see [API stability](#design-details:api-stability).

+If included in the Mantid repository, stand-alone packages should be provided as a light-weight alternative to downloading the full Mantid package.

 ### <a name="design-details-unit-tests"></a>Unit tests